 When a phone is not locked to a specific carrier, it is considered “unlocked.”
 Unlocked phones won’t necessarily work with all wireless networks.
 Many unlocked phones will be incompatible with some networks due to factors discussed in the rest of this article.

-In many cases, phones will be capable of communicating using some, but not all, of the frequency ranges a network uses.
-When this occurs, a phone may work on that network but perform sub-optimally.
+In many cases, a phone will be capable of communicating using some, but not all, of the frequency ranges a given network uses.
+When this occurs, the phone may work on the network but perform sub-optimally.

 Some carriers only allow certain devices onto their networks.
-In the U.S., whitelisting is usually only important for compatibility with Sprint and carriers that operate over Sprint’s network (e.g.: Boost Mobile, Virgin Mobile, Tello).
+In the U.S., whitelisting is usually only important for compatibility with carriers that run over Sprint or Verizon’s networks.

 Sprint has a strict whitelist.
 A device must be specifically cleared to access the Sprint network.
 To check whether a device is compatible with Sprint, enter the device’s IMEI number on Sprint’s website.
 Note that some carriers running over Sprint’s network are even stricter than Sprint itself.
 For example, Virgin Mobile only allows customers to bring their own devices if they are one of several permitted iPhone models.